P-value: Related indices

 The E-value can refer to two concepts, both of which are related to the p-value and both of which play a role in multiple testing.
 First, it corresponds to a generic, more robust alternative to the p-value that can deal with optional continuation of experiments.
 Second, it is also used to abbreviate "expect value", which is the expected number of times that one expects to obtain a test statistic at least as extreme as the one that was actually observed if one assumes that the null hypothesis is true.
 This expect-value is the product of the number of tests and the p-value.

 The q-value is the analog of the p-value with respect to the positive false discovery rate.
 It is used in multiple hypothesis testing to maintain statistical power while minimizing the false positive rate.

 The Probability of Direction (pd) is the Bayesian numerical equivalent of the p-value.
 It corresponds to the proportion of the posterior distribution that is of the median's sign, typically varying between 50% and 100%, and representing the certainty with which an effect is positive or negative.

 Second-generation p-values extend the concept of p-values by not considering extremely small, practically irrelevant effect sizes as significant.

+The S-value, also known as the surprisal value, has been defined as a logarithmic transformation of the p-value: S-value = - log_{2}(p-value).
+The transformation into S-values is intended to facilitate the interpretation of p-values by using a more intuitive logarithmic scale that indicates how “surprised” one is by a result.